AdobeDocs/campaign-classic.en/help/installation/using/installing-packages-with-linux.md

 By default, the server is started in an iso8859-15 environment.
 Nevertheless, the server can be started in an UTF-8 environment.

 >[!CAUTION]
 >
 >This change impacts the interactions with the file system (files loaded via a workflow or a JavaScript script) and on the file encoding.
 We therefore recommend using the default environment.

-Nevertheless, for creating a **Japanese instance**, you must use a UTF-8 environment.
+To create a **Japanese instance**, you must use a UTF-8 environment.

 To enable the UTF-8 environment, use the following command: